Coaxial cable

-Coaxial cable is a type of transmission line, used to carry high-frequency electrical signals with low losses.
-It is used in such applications as telephone trunk lines, broadband internet networking cables, high-speed computer data busses, cable television signals, and connecting radio transmitters and receivers to their antennas.
+Coaxial cable is a type of unbalanced transmission line, used to carry high-frequency unbalanced electrical signals with low losses.
+It is used in such applications as telephone trunk lines, broadband internet networking cables, high-speed computer data buses, cable television signals, and connecting radio transmitters and receivers to their antennas.
 It differs from other shielded cables because the dimensions of the cable and connectors are controlled to give a precise, constant conductor spacing, which is needed for it to function efficiently as a transmission line.

 Coaxial cable was used in the first (1858) and following transatlantic cable installations, but its theory was not described until 1880 by English physicist, engineer, and mathematician Oliver Heaviside, who patented the design in that year (British patent No. 1,407).

 Applications

 Coaxial cable is used as a transmission line for radio frequency signals.
 Its applications include feedlines connecting radio transmitters and receivers to their antennas, computer network (e.g., Ethernet) connections, digital audio (S/PDIF), and distribution of cable television signals.
 One advantage of coaxial over other types of radio transmission line is that in an ideal coaxial cable the electromagnetic field carrying the signal exists only in the space between the inner and outer conductors.
 This allows coaxial cable runs to be installed next to metal objects such as gutters without the power losses that occur in other types of transmission lines.
 Coaxial cable also provides protection of the signal from external electromagnetic interference.